lingtalfi/TemporaryVirtualFileSystem/personal/mydoc/pages/conception-notes.md

 - add:
-    - If no entry exists with the same url then the entry is added with type=add.
+    - If no entry exists with the same id then the entry is added with type=add.

-    - If an "add" entry already exists with the same url then the vfs might choose to reject the call, or to update the existing entry, but keeping the type (type="add").
+    - If an "add" entry already exists with the same id then the vfs might choose to reject the call, or to update the existing entry, but keeping the type (type="add").

-    - If an "update" entry already exists with the same url (this shouldn't happen), the vfs rejects the operation.
+    - If an "update" entry already exists with the same id (this shouldn't happen), the vfs rejects the operation.

-    - If a "remove" entry already exists with the same url (this shouldn't happen), the vfs rejects the operation.
+    - If a "remove" entry already exists with the same id (this shouldn't happen), the vfs rejects the operation.

 - update:
-    - If no entry exists with the same url then the entry is added with type=update.
+    - If no entry exists with the same id then the entry is added with type=update.

-    - If an "add" entry already exists with the same url then the entry is updated, but it's type remains unchanged (type=add).
+    - If an "add" entry already exists with the same id then the entry is updated, but it's type remains unchanged (type=add).

-    - If an "update" entry already exists with the same url then the entry is updated, and it's type remains unchanged (type=update).
+    - If an "update" entry already exists with the same id then the entry is updated, and it's type remains unchanged (type=update).

-    - If a "remove" entry already exists with the same url (note that it doesn't make much sense gui wise), the remove entry is (removed and) replaced with the new entry of type=update.
+    - If a "remove" entry already exists with the same id (note that it doesn't make much sense gui wise), the remove entry is (removed and) replaced with the new entry of type=update.

 - delete:
-    - If no entry exists with the same url then the entry is added with type=delete.
+    - If no entry exists with the same id then the entry is added with type=delete.

-    - If an "add" entry already exists with the same url then the entry is deleted.
+    - If an "add" entry already exists with the same id then the entry is deleted.

-    - If an "update" entry already exists with the same url then the entry is deleted and replaced with a "remove" entry.
+    - If an "update" entry already exists with the same id then the entry is deleted and replaced with a "remove" entry.

-    - If a "remove" entry already exists with the same url, this operation has no effect.
+    - If a "remove" entry already exists with the same id, this operation has no effect.